bookofproofs/bookofproofs.github.io/_sources/history/19th-century/oseen.md

 * This formula worked in three dimensions but produced contradictions when applied to 2-dimensional flows.
 * Oseen became one of the first Swedish scientists to accept Niels Bohr's atomic model.
 * You will understand what an inspiring it had on one who has not met a scientific colleague for over a year.
-* Through your theory, a-ray absorption is brought into close connection with the question of ionisation by collision, for example the emission of secondary cathode rays.
 * By your theory, how is it possible to explain hydrogen's exceptional status in this question?
 * Weaker binding of the electrons?
 * Once again, thank you.